Privacy Policy

 Accessing and correcting your personal information

-When you request access, we may need to take measures to verify your identity.
-If you would like a copy of the personal information that we have about you, to verify your identity, please send the request to our Privacy Officer in writing, by mail set out at the end of this privacy policy.
-In some cases, we may need time to consider and respond to your request for access.
-If we need time to consider your request, we will acknowledge your request within 14 days and respond within 30 days after your request is made.
+When you request access, we may need to verify your identity.
+If you would like a copy of the personal information we hold about you, please submit your request in writing to our Privacy Officer at the address listed below.
+Please note that it may take some time for us to consider and respond to your request for access.

-If you believe that your personal information as held by us is inaccurate, incomplete or out of date, you may contact our Privacy Officer using the contact details at the end of this privacy policy to request that we correct that information.
-In most cases, we will amend any inaccurate, incomplete, or out of date information.
-If we are not able to correct your personal information in the way requested by you, we will notify you of our reasons for refusing your request (unless it would be unreasonable for us to do so) and let you know how you may make a complaint about our decision, should you wish to do so.
+If you believe that the personal information, we hold about you is inaccurate, incomplete, or out of date, you can contact our Privacy Officer using the contact details provided below to request a correction.
+In most cases, we will amend any inaccuracies or incomplete information.
+If we cannot correct your personal information as requested, we will inform you of our reasons for denying your request, unless it would be unreasonable for us to do so.
+Additionally, we will provide information on how you may lodge a complaint regarding our decision, should you choose to do so.

 Making a complaint